 —Dorianne Laux

-Richter has been leading poetry workshops for the past 18 years: first at Penn State, then in the Bay Area, and, now, in Oregon.
+Richter has been leading poetry workshops for the past 25 years: first at Penn State, then in the Bay Area, and, now, in Oregon.
 During the years she spent writing and teaching at Stanford, she also taught grades K-12 for California Poets in the Schools, and for four years led a poetry workshop for recovering substance abusers at the Delancey Street Foundation in San Francisco.
-She has taught poetry in elementary schools and with the Portland-based Community of Writers Program, and she teaches for the Stanford University Online Writer’s Studio.
+She has taught poetry in elementary schools for the Portland-based Community of Writers Program and for Stanford University’s Online Writer’s Studio.
 She lives in Oregon with her husband, the novelist Keith Scribner, and their children.
-She’s currently Visiting Poet in Oregon State University’s MFA Program.
+Richter currently teaches in Oregon State University’s MFA program.